-- return the balance of the deposit, if any, to the tenant with a statement of account that lists all the damages, repair costs and details of the cleaning charges; or - give the tenant an estimate of the deductions that will be made and return any money that won't be used.
+- deliver the balance of the deposit, if any, to the tenant with a statement of account that lists all the damages, repair costs and details of the cleaning charges; or - give the tenant an estimate of the deductions that will be made and return any money that won't be used.
 The tenant must receive a final statement and any money owing within 30 days after the tenancy ends.

-Landlords cannot make deductions for damages or cleaning costs if the inspection report requirements have not been met.
+cleaning costs if the inspection report requirements have not been met.
 They can, however, take legal action to recover these costs.
 Landlords are allowed to deduct for other costs not related to the condition of the residential rental premises without an inspection report.